-If you’re reading this it probably means that the June exams are near.
-It can be a scary time for your child, especially if they aren’t the “study type”.
+If you’re reading this, it probably means that the June exams are near.
+It can be a scary time for your child, especially if they aren’t the “studying type”.

 But don’t worry, that’s exactly why I made this video and wrote this blog post.

 Here are 8 practical, simple tips to help your child prepare and conquer the upcoming exams.